thesetup/SetupAPI/README.md

  * An application system by which you send video messages to profile owners to express interest in profile subjects
  * Email functionality
- * The ability to edit profile information.
+ * The ability to edit profile information

 ##TABLE OF CONTENTS: